archusXIV/mpv-playlists-manager/README.md

 ## Please update your mpmrc file on each release.
 When upgrading mpm, a ~/.config/mpm/mpmrc.diff will be created so you can merge new additions.

-## New in version 1.4-1
+## New in version 1.4-2
-- Added possibility to enter range(s) when selecting titles to stream/download
+- If installed, parallel will launch multiple ffmpeg instances to speed up audio conversion.

 ## Themes
 - A [themerc](https://github.com/archusXIV/mpv-playlists-manager/blob/main/themerc) file is available to insert as many as you want "themes" instead of bloating up your mpmrc.